solutionsanz/devops/OCI/provisionBuildServerEnv/docs/instructions.md

 }
 ```

 > N.B.
-In a future release of this project, we will add ability to use Ubuntu for the bastion host.
+In a future release of this project, we will add ability to use Ubuntu for the compute host.

 ### oci-cli

-oci-cli is preconfigured and upgraded for the opc user on the bastion instances.
-To use, enable 1 of the bastion instances in terraform.tfvars in the 'availability_domains' variable e.g.
+oci-cli is preconfigured and upgraded for the opc user on the compute instances.
+To use, enable 1 of the compute instances in terraform.tfvars in the 'availability_domains' variable e.g.

 ```
 availability_domains = {
-    "bastion_ad1"     = "true"
+    "compute_ad1"     = "true"
 }
 ```

 You can do this any time i.e. either at the beginning or after the cluster has been created.
-After the instance is provisioned, terraform will output the ip address of the bastion instance(s):
+After the instance is provisioned, terraform will output the ip address of the compute instance(s):

 ```
-ssh_to_bastion = [
+ssh_to_compute = [
     AD1: ssh -i /home/oracle/test/oci_rsa.pem opc@XXX.XXX.XXX.XXX,
     AD2: ssh -i /home/oracle/test/oci_rsa.pem opc@,
     AD3: ssh -i /home/oracle/test/oci_rsa.pem opc@
 ]
 ```

-Copy the ssh command to the bastion instance to login and verify:
+Copy the ssh command to the compute instance to login and verify:

 ```
 $ oci network vcn list --compartment-id <compartment-ocid>
 ```

-You can turn off the bastion instance(s) anytime by setting the above value to false and run terraform apply again.
+You can turn off the compute instance(s) anytime by setting the above value to false and run terraform apply again.

 ### OCI Networking
 The private subnets are programmable and can be controlled using the vcn_cidr, newbits and subnets variables.
 This can help you control the size and number of subnets that can be created within the VCNs e.g.